-The largest expense category in FY2011 was Salary and Fringe.
+The largest expense category in FY2012 was salary and fringe.
 At the end of the fiscal year, the staff of Community Planning Association of Southwest Idaho was comprised of nineteen full-time employees including directors, planners and operations staff.

-The second largest expense category in FY2011 was Indirect Expenses.
+The second largest expense category in FY2012 was professional services.